MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ne-d3d12-d3d12_resource_states.md

 ### -field D3D12_RESOURCE_STATE_VIDEO_DECODE_READ

-            The resource is used to read compressed video data during video decoding; that is, the resource is used as the source in a decode operation.
+            The resource is used as a source in a decode operation.
+Examples include reading the compressed bitstream and reading from decode references,

 ### -field D3D12_RESOURCE_STATE_VIDEO_DECODE_WRITE

-            The resource is used to write decompressed video data during video decoding; that is, the resource is used as the destination in a decode operation.
+            The resource is used as a destination in the decode operation.
+This state is used for decode output and histograms.